 Payment can be made directly into the Oxford Brookes bank account – see details below.

-Where possible please email a copy of the transfer documentation to email@example.com
+Please quote your student ID or name as a reference when making payment and state whether it is for tuition or accommodation.
+Where possible please email a copy of the transfer documentation to email@example.com.

 During the vacation period before you start your course, you will be sent an email containing instructions on how to complete your online enrolment and provide your tuition fee payment details online.